What Makes You Smell Tasty to a Mosquito? And How Do They Hunt You Down?

 News

-The Context: Mosquitos – along with being the bane of picnics – are notorious superspreaders for diseases like Zika, dengue, and yellow fever, and scientists know that in some parts of the world, they hunt down humans almost exclusively to fulfill their unending bloodlust.
+The Context: Mosquitos – everyone’s least favorite barbecue guest – are notorious superspreaders for diseases like Zika, dengue, and yellow fever.
+Scientists know that in some parts of the world, they hunt down humans almost exclusively to fulfill their unending bloodlust.
 What’s not well understood is how they manage to target us so precisely.

-The Study: Mosquitos pick up on two chemicals (decanal and undecanal) in human odors to pinpoint us, and two structures in a part of the brain called ‘glomeruli,’ part of the olfactory system, allow them to do so, finds a new study in Nature by NYSCF – Robertson Neuroscience Investigator Lindy McBride, PhD, of Princeton University.
+The Study: Mosquitos pick up on two chemicals (called decanal and undecanal) in human odors to pinpoint us, and two structures in a part of the brain called ‘glomeruli’ – part of the smell sensing system – allow them to do so, finds a new study in Nature by NYSCF – Robertson Neuroscience Investigator Lindy McBride, PhD, of Princeton University.

 The Importance: This study identifies the system by which mosquitos recognize and prefer humans over animals, and opens the door for strategies to mask ourselves from them or lead them into traps, helping curb spread of disease (and bites!)

-“We set out to try to understand how these mosquitoes distinguish human and animal odor, both in terms of what it is about human odor that they cue in on and what part of their brain allows them to cue in on those signals,” said Dr. McBride, an assistant professor of ecology and evolutionary biology and neuroscience, in an article from Princeton.
+“We set out to try to understand how these mosquitoes distinguish human and animal odor, both in terms of what it is about human odor that they cue in on and what part of their brain allows them to cue in on those signals,” said Dr. McBride, an Assistant Professor of Ecology and Evolutionary Biology and Neuroscience

 “We sort of dove into the brain of the mosquito and asked, ‘What can you smell?
 What lights up your brain?
 What’s activating your neurons?
 And how is your brain activated differently when you smell human odor versus animal odor?’”